dibyajyoti0750/WanderLust/Rebuild It/step38.md

 }
 ```

-Now, we want to **vertically center** the switch within the filters section.
-The parent div (`#filters`) is already a flex container, so we simply update its styles:
+Now, we want to **vertically center** the switch within the filters section:

 ```css
 #filters {